-On 18 March, we hosted a Clubhouse discussion with Alex Osterwalder, one of the world’s leading innovation experts.
+On 18 March, we hosted a Clubhouse discussion with Alex Osterwalder, one of the world’s leading innovation experts and co-founder of Strategyzer.
 Osterwalder shared several important points related to innovation and he also shared a few specific insights on business model innovation.
 Here, we list 7 key points we picked up from the conversation.

 “If you want to transform, you need to think several decades ahead.”

 First of all, Osterwalder mentioned that in order to be truly innovative, you need to think in the long-term.
 For truly transformative innovation, it’s not enough to think about minor improvements – you need to look further.
 He mentioned Tesla as a great example of this; while they are scaling their automotive business, they are already creating a new solar business.
 “Experimentation is in the DNA of Tesla.
 Love them or hate them, but you have to admit that they made a difference.”

 “I believe the problem is often the lack of ability to scale new innovations.”